BIO244 Plant Biotechnology: Cell- and Tissue Culture and Genetic Modifications

 There is a possibility for the students to expand the course with a thematic essay on a chosen topic (an extra 5 ects for BIO246).
 In BIO246, the students can choose to write ohn a topic from either BIO244 or BIO245.

 There will be lectures, laboratory exercises.
-This will be presented in the form of a written report which will be evaluated by an external examinor and the main teacher.
+This will be presented in the form of a written report which will be evaluated by an external examiner and the main teacher.

-We actively use Canvas - the new learning platform at NMBU for support, all lectures are placed there (in Norwegian and English).
+We actively use Canvas for support, all lectures are placed there (old lectures in Norwegian and English).
 The practical teachers are available between classes in the laboratory and the main teacher is available through e-mail and by appointment.

 The lectures are video taped and are available for the students to revise when writing their lab reports